Introduction: Building a B2B Marketing Strategy

 Account Based Marketing

 Account Based Marketing (ABM) is a cornerstone of a B2B long-term strategy that brings together a number of marketing and optimization activities to seek more opportunities with your key accounts.
-Specifically, in the context of B2B eCommerce, ABM makes you focus on personalized buying experience, continuous feedback analysis, and, ultimately, customer retention.
+Specifically, in the context of B2B eCommerce, ABM makes you focus on personalized buying experience, continuous feedback analysis, and, ultimately, customer conversion and retention.
 It’s highly documented that obtaining new customers may cost from 5 to 16 times more than keeping an existing client.
 Retaining your existing customers should be your #1 goal in B2B.

 - Personalization – starts with B2B catalog management capabilities that allow sellers to customize product catalogs to specific corporations, divisions, business units, and even individual buyers or customers.
 Personalization also includes distributing unique content and product recommendations via email marketing, offering extended loyalty program privileges, etc.